learn-co-curriculum/phase-4-custom-rendering/README.md

 end
 ```

-Visiting or fetching `http://localhost:3000/cheeses` will now produce our array
+Visiting `http://localhost:3000/cheeses` will now produce our array
 of cheese objects and each object will _only_ have the `id`, `name`, `price`,
 and `is_best_seller` values, leaving out everything else: